The simulations look impressive

 Where do I book my seat?

 Observations from the Hubble telescope have shown that the Milky Way is on a high-speed collision course with the nearby Andromeda galaxy and the two will merge into a new elliptical system.
 Andromeda, also called M31, is about the same mass as the Earth's Milky Way and similar in form.
-Although it's 2.5 million light years away …
+Although it's 2.5 million light years …

 Where do I book my seat?